Luccatag/ContactAgendaApi/README.md

 ## 🚧 Next Steps
 1. **Add unit/integration tests for backend**
-   - Create a test project and add tests for Service, Repository, and Dapper endpoints.
+   - Create a test project and add tests for Service, Repository (including JSON persistence), and Dapper endpoints.
 2. **Expand frontend to full CRUD**
    - Implement update and delete in Vue view.
 3. **Refactor frontend to use component-based structure**